HelmholtzAI-Consultants-Munich/MLEE/README.md

 Before setting up the project, ensure you have the following installed:

 - Code editor.
 If you do not already have a preferred code editor or IDE, we recommend using **Visual Studio Code (VS Code)** which can be downloaded here: https://code.visualstudio.com/
-- **Git** for cloning the repository.
+- **Git** for cloning the repository, which can be downloaded here: https://git-scm.com/install/

-- **Conda** (Miniconda recommended, Anaconda also supported).
+**Conda** (Miniconda recommended, Anaconda also supported) is also required.
 We recommend using **Conda 23.10 or newer**, as newer versions include the `libmamba` dependency solver, which can significantly reduce environment creation time.

-If you do not have Git or Conda installed, follow the installation instructions in the next section (3.2.2).
+If you do not have Conda installed, follow the installation instructions in the next section **(step 3.2.2)**.

-### 3.2 Installation
+### 3.2 Installation  <!-- I think it is slightly confusing to talk about Conda installation, clone the MLEE repository, and then provide instructions to clone Conda after. can we move this Installation step after Conda installation? -->

 #### 3.2.1 Clone the MLEE repository